Most Reliable Broadband in the UK

 Reliability of smaller broadband providers

-These sites often allow users to filter by a keyword such as "service" or "problem" which can help customers to zero in on common issues.
-There are a couple of caveats to bear in mind though:
+Some review platforms allow users to filter feedback by keywords such as "service" or "problem", which can help highlight recurring issues.
+However, there are important limitations to bear in mind:

 Summary: Who is the most reliable broadband provider?

-Read more in our guide to the UK's fastest broadband or which broadband is best for gaming.
+You can read more in our guides to the UK's fastest broadband and the best broadband for gaming.

-We also have guides on Sky vs Virgin Media for those looking to bundle broadband with TV services.
+We also compare Sky and Virgin Media directly for households looking to bundle broadband with TV services.

 Comments